AlanMuErDan/DS-UA-301-AI-Calligraphic-Poet-Project/README.md

 ## Introduction

-In this project, we ...
+In this project, we ... like carrots